pluginsGLPI/genericobject/README.md

 The genericobject plugin allows to extends GLPi to manage new types of objects.

-See [Wiki](https://github.com/pluginsGLPI/genericobject/wiki/) for Usage and customisation
+See [the documentation](http://glpi-plugins.readthedocs.io/en/latest/genericobject/index.html) for Usage and customisation

 ## Contributing